ojasraundale/cartpole/README.md

-## Fourier State Vectors and the agent
+## Fourier State Vectors and the agent's policy
 [Konidaris](https://people.cs.umass.edu/~pthomas/papers/Konidaris2011a.pdf)'s Fourier basis technique is used to construct state features out of the 4-length state vector.
 However we don't use it to approximate the value function but rather just use it to construct simple parametrized policies.

 The policy is simple linear function over the fourier state vectors.
 If the weighted sum is greater than zero then the action right is chosen, otherwise the action left is chosen.